pggood/ArduinoJimStim/README.md

-# ArduinoJimStim
-Arduino implementation of the JimStim used for megasquirt
+# ArduinoJimStim an Arduino implementation of the JimStim used for megasquirt

-JimStim for Arduino

 A pattern based ignition emulator with 44 common ignition and cam patterns .